 Redemption Feed

-Learn about the structure and delivery of our Redemption Feed, a data file securely provided to our partners
+Learn about the structure and delivery of our Redemption Feed, a data file securely provided to our partners, essential for verification, reconciliation, and partners sharing with their merchants.

 Abstract